 What Causes Back Pain While Breastfeeding?

 It is common for a backache to occur during breastfeeding.
 The following reasons and factors could contribute to it.

-- Poor breastfeeding posture: Improper posture while breastfeeding, certain breastfeeding positions, and tending to the baby is often a leading cause of back pain (2).
+- Poor breastfeeding posture: Improper posture while breastfeeding, certain breastfeeding positions, and tending to the infant is often a leading cause of back pain (2).
 Frequent slouching while breastfeeding or stooping down could cause painful back muscles.
 Lifting, carrying, and placing the baby repeatedly could also lead to backache.

 - Postpartum muscle pain: Back pain during breastfeeding could be a remnant of pregnancy pain.
 Pregnancy hormones, such as relaxin, relax the muscles and loosen the ligaments and joints for childbirth.
 However, relaxed muscles could become easily strained and painful, especially due to the added weight of the baby (3).
 The pain may persist during the postpartum phase and could be compounded by the strain caused by C-section and natural delivery on the abdominal and pelvic muscles.